Zaid-Ajaj/Npgsql.FSharp/README.md

 This wrapper maps *raw* SQL data from the database into the `Sql` data structure making it easy to pattern match against and transform the results.

-TODO:
- - More `Sql` types that map to Postgres data types
- - More config options when for connection string builder

 Given the types:
 ```fs
 type Sql =